SayujM/CMD_Trading_Platform_using-CPP/README.md

 including query functions to find out which products are in the data set, and to retrieve a subset of the orders using filters.

 The MerkleMain class represents the application itself, and it deals with user input and menu printing.

+The Wallet class represents the user's wallet that contains the currency & its amount that he/she can use to place an ask or bid order.